Skip to main content

 The Extension Master Gardener℠ program trains and engages volunteers to serve as community educators.
 Volunteers receive training in horticulture and help share research-based gardening information with the public.

-- Participate in continuing education opportunities
+• Participate in at least 10 hours of continuing education

 For more information on how to become an Extension Master Gardener℠ volunteer, visit New Hanover County Extension Master Gardener℠ Program.